 The third Soviet naval convoy, under the command of Captain J. Yanson departed Tallinn at 1350 hours with the following ships:

 At 1452 hours, the main Soviet battlefleet under the command of Vice-Admiral V. Tributs, departed Tallinn harbor.

 German Luftwaffe attacks, German and Finnish minefield operations, combined with German and Finnish surface and submarine actions took an additional toll on the departing Soviet fleet.
-Korvettenkapitän Birnbach’s 1st Torpedoboat flotilla (S26, S27, S39, S40 and S101) left Helsinki on 28 August 1941 to attack the departing Soviet ships.
-Three times he attacked the convoy’s, but was forced to abort his runs due to heavy Soviet counterfire.
+Korvettenkapitän Birnbach’s 1st Torpedoboat flotilla (S26, S27, S39, S40, and S101) left Helsinki on 28 August 1941 to attack the departing Soviet ships.
+Three times he attacked the convoy’s but was forced to abort his runs due to heavy Soviet counterfire.
 German mines and Luftwaffe attacks were far more successful in their interdiction efforts.
-The survivors of the Tallinn exodus (in German parlance -the Juminda mine battle) arrived in Kronstadt and Leningrad on 29 and 30 August, 1941.
+The survivors of the Tallinn exodus (in German parlance -the Juminda mine battle) arrived in Kronstadt and Leningrad on 29 and 30 August 1941.
 Over 50 Soviet naval ships were lost or sunk mostly to mines (the Krivoi was damaged by mines, but managed to make it to Kronstadt):

 Sunk (total loss of life was in excess of 14.000 people):